What To Do If Your Amazon Fire Tablet Won’t Turn On

-There is one fly in the ointment, however, and that is the fact that some TechJunkie readers have complained to us about a few issues with their Fire.
-Specifically, there are times when the Fire will just refuse to turn on or power up.
+One problem that a lot of Fire users have reported, however, is the issue when a Fire will just refuse to turn on.
 This is obviously a serious issue; if your Amazon Fire tablet won’t turn on, you can’t get to your data or use your apps.
-However, it isn’t the end of the world necessarily – there are some things you can do to remedy the situation.
-In this article I will give you some troubleshooting procedures to go through to get your Fire working properly again.
+However, there are some things you can do to remedy the situation.
+In this article I will give you some troubleshooting procedures to go through to hopefully get your Fire working properly again.

-There are three possible reasons that a Fire might not turn on.
-A software problem may have bricked the device (unlikely).
+There are basically three reasons that a Fire might not turn on.
+A software problem may have bricked the device (fairly unlikely).
 A hardware component in the tablet may have failed (more likely).
 Finally, something might be wrong with the battery (most likely).
 We’ll look at these problems in their order of probability, from most likely to least likely.

 A battery problem can be a hardware issue with the battery, or a problem with charging the Fire.
 A dead battery might just have lost power through use; one key cause of a non-functional Fire is battery discharge.
 If WiFi or apps are left running without being connected to an outlet, the battery can completely discharge so there is nothing left to power the tablet.
 This is not terminal and can be easily fixed.
 You can also quickly tell if the battery is empty or not.